algorithm-archivists/algorithm-archive/chapters/matrix_methods/gaussian_elimination/gaussian_elimination.md

 [import:4-33, lang:"haskell"](code/haskell/gaussianElimination.hs)
 {% endmethod %}

-As with all code, it takes time to fully absorb what is going on and why everything is happening; however, I have tried to comment the above pseudocode with the necessary steps.
+As with all code, it takes time to fully absorb what is going on and why everything is happening; however, I have tried to comment the above code with the necessary steps.
 Let me know if anything is unclear!

 Now, to be clear: this algorithm creates an upper-triangular matrix.
 In other words, it only creates a matrix in *Row Echelon Form*, not * **Reduced** Row Echelon Form*!
 So what do we do from here?
-Well, we could create another step to further reduce the matrix, but another method would be to use *Back-Substitution*.
+Well, we continue further reducing the matrix, but with a twist: using the *Back-Substitution*.

-The back-substitution method is precisely what we said above.
+The back-substitution method is precisely what we said above, but for every pivot starting from the bottom right one.
 If we have a matrix in Row Echelon Form, we can directly solve for $$z$$, and then plug that value in to find $$y$$ and then plug both of those values in to find $$x$$!
-Even though this seems straightforward, the pseudocode might not be as simple as you thought!
+Even though this seems straightforward, the code might not be as simple as you thought, especially if your matrix is singular.

 {% method %}
 {% sample lang="jl" %}